 La Fleche Wallonne is one of the key Ardennes Classics taking place in Belgium each year.
-The finale takes place on a circuit with two warmup climbs before the finish on the Muur de Huy which produces some fantastic finishes as the world’s best battle it out to time their attacks on the hill to perfection.
-Many of the best cyclists have won here such as Kubler, Poulidor, Merckx, Zoetmelk, Moser, Hinault, Fignon, Criquielion and Jalabert – a testament to the quality of the race.
+The finale takes place on a circuit with two warmup climbs before the finish on the Mur de Huy which produces some fantastic finishes as the world’s best battle it out to time their attacks on the hill to perfection.
+Many of the best cyclists have won here, such as Kubler, Poulidor, Merckx, Zoetemelk, Moser, Hinault, Fignon, Criquielion and Jalabert.
+A testament to the quality of the race.

 La Fleche Wallonne Contenders

 Alejandro Valverde is the obvious favourite for this race being the only double winner in the field, with one of those being last year.
 He has been there or thereabouts this year but may have returned to his habit of finishing on the podium (e.g. Strade Bianche).